What Should I Do If I Chip My Tooth

-As a family dentist serving the Overland Park area, we treat generations of families.
+As a family dentist serving in Leawood, Lenexa, KS, we treat generations of families.
 We need to know the age of the person who suffered damage because this will directly influence our treatment recommendations.
 Children tend to be more sensitive to discomfort, so it is wise to have any damage restored on the same day as the accident.

 Steps to Take After Chipping a Tooth